Insect Biotechnology in Plant Protection

 - The Department

-In addition to the Professorship, the Department hosts two junior research groups.
-The first one, an Emmy-Noether-Group, funded by the German Research Foundation, deals with the risk assessment and evaluation of transgenic insects at Justus-Liebig University Gießen.
-The second one, a »Fraunhofer Attract« group, is funded by the Fraunhofer Society and works on the development of new pest control technologies for agricultural and against invasive insects like the cherry vinegar fly, Drosophila suzukii.
+The Professorship hosted two junior research groups.
+The first one, an Emmy-Noether-Group, funded by the German Research Foundation, dealt with the risk assessment and evaluation of transgenic insects at Justus-Liebig University Gießen.
+The second one, a »Fraunhofer Attract« group, was funded by the Fraunhofer Society and worked on the development of new pest control technologies for agriculture and against invasive insects like the cherry vinegar fly, Drosophila suzukii.
 The Department has developed several new techniques in the area of pest control and expression systems for optimized protein production in insects in the future.
-Being part of the LOEWE Centre for Insect Biotechnology & Bioresources, funded by the Hessian Ministry of Education and the Arts, it has contributed significantly to the establishment of a new and independent research institute, the Fraunhofer IME, in Gießen since 2013.
+Our group has participated in two LOEWE centers, the LOEWE DRUID and the LOEWE ZIB, both funded by the Hessian Ministry of Education and the Arts, and has contributed significantly to the establishment of a new and independent research institute, the Fraunhofer IME, in Gießen between 2013 and 2019.

 - Team Profile